 Scope of Branding

 A brand is a perceptual entity that is rooted in reality but reflects the perceptions and perhaps even the idiosyncrasies of consumers.
 Ultimately a brand is something that resides in the minds of consumers.
+Therefore the scope of branding expands beyond boundaries.

 To successfully brand a product it is necessary to teach consumers: